christofmuc/KnobKraft-orm/README.md

 Really big thanks to everybody who contributes and comments on YouTube, here on Github, or any of the other forums out in the Internet to motivate me to continue this work!

 Special thanks to @tsantilis for getting the Oberheim Matrix 6/6R adaption to work with restless tests and trials!

+The app icon is courtesy of W07 at the Sequential forums, thanks for your contribution!

+Thanks also go to @gnidorah for reporting bugs with the RefaceDX implementation, which were fixed!

 ## About the author